dragon1freak/df-godot-utils/README.md

   This is a fork of Nathan Hoad's <a href="https://github.com/nathanhoad/godot_input_helper">Input Helper</a> addon.
 All this does is add a simple utility for dynamically showing input glyphs.

   It adds a parent class, three different nodes, and a GlyphConfig resource.
-  - <strong>DynamicGlyph</strong>
-    - Parent class for the dynamic glyph nodes, can be extended for custom functionality.
-Can automatically or manually check for device changes and will set the glyph according to whats available in the provided GlyphConfig resource.
   - **DynamicSprite2DGlyph**
 	- Sprite2D that will set its texture based on the current device and passed GlyphConfig
   - **DynamicSprite3DGlyph**
 	- Sprite3D that will set its texture based on the current device and passed GlyphConfig
   - **DynamicTextureRectGlyph**
 	- TextureRect that will set its texture based on the current device and passed GlyphConfig
   - **GlyphConfig**
 	- Resource that stores the device glyphs.
 Allows for easy reuse between dynamic glyph nodes.

 ---